PAD is a Challenge —

 Energy Delivery

-Pressure waves fired from fixed points →
+Pressure waves fire from fixed points resulting in less predictable energy coverage

 Uniform pressure waves that cover the artery evenly